microsoft/COVID-19-Widget/README.md

 Please email bingcovidwidget@microsoft.com with any issue reports.

 ## Known Issues:
-The “Powered by Bing” and “Explore more on Covid-19 tracker” are new additions to the wisget and the strings ares still being translated into the languages we support.
+* The “Powered by Bing” and “Explore more on Covid-19 tracker” are new additions to the wisget and the strings ares still being translated into the languages we support.
+* There is additional white colored padding around the widget that can be seen on sites with a colored backgound.

 ## Where is the widget data from and how often does it update?
 The widget refreshes approximately every ten minutes with data from an aggregate of [sources](https://help.bing.microsoft.com/#apex/18/en-us/10024) Bing is consuming.
 Data may not change with every refresh.

 ## Can I download the source data?
 Bing is making our COVID-19 available for educational and academic purposes.
 Get the data and learn more at the [Bing COVID-19 Data GitHub page](https://github.com/microsoft/Bing-COVID-19-Data).